payspec/payspec-bot/README.md

 3) a local API
   * can generate and store a pre-invoice and provide the 'show invoice' page URL
   * can retrieve data from the ethereum blockchain related to the invoices state on-chain

+# SETUP
+* Duplicate sample.secrets.config.js to secrets.config.js and populate it properly